LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    :param stage_num: The current stage number (only nonzero for multistage methods).
    :param t: The current time.
    :param yes_or_no: On output, will be 1 if you should save, 0 otherwise.
-   :return: A `SUNErrCode` indicating success or failure.
+   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNAdjointCheckpointScheme_InsertVector_Basic(SUNAdjointCheckpointScheme check_scheme, sunindextype step_num, sunindextype stage_num, sunrealtype t, N_Vector state)